BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 .. code-block:: bash

-  dram2 -o from_fasta -c 30 annotate --use_dbset adjectives_kegg
+  dram2 -d from_fasta -t 30 annotate --use_dbset adjectives_kegg

 To demonstrate a phylogenetic NXR-NAR tree, we need to have some specific genes in this example.
 Let’s annotate some modified FASTAs that have these genes added.
 You can annotate these called genes with the command:

 .. code-block:: bash

-  dram2 -o called_annotated -c 30 annotate --use_dbset adjectives_kegg ./input_faa_files/*
+  dram2 -d called_annotated -t 30 annotate --use_dbset adjectives_kegg  ./input_faa_files/*

 Calling annotations can be done with a ``db_set``, as seen above, but it can also be done with the ``--use_db`` flag individually.
 The one above would take a long time, but you can use these smaller databases to get a taste of annotations.

 .. code-block:: bash

-  dram2 -o called_annotated -c 30 annotate --use_db fegenie --use_db camper --use_db methyl
+  dram2 -d called_annotated -t 30 annotate --use_db fegenie --use_db camper --use_db methyl --use_db cant_hyd

 There are also some databases that you may not think of as databases, such as Heme Motif count and even the genome statistics.
 It simply made sense to implement these as databases.